jpschroeder/jpschroeder.github.io/_posts/2015-11-20-bulk-upsert-with-dapper-and-sqlserver.markdown

 }
 {% endhighlight %}

 In closing, I hope that this helps the two people (myself included) who might actually read it.
-If are the other person, please feel free to contact me at the email below.
+If you are the other person, please feel free to contact me at the email below.
 You can yell at me for all of the stupid things I probably did wrong or, even better, show me a better way.

 [github_source]: https://github.com/jpschroeder/bulkupsertsample